Riders combine courage with breathtaking skill

 The Isle of Man Tourist Trophy, or TT, runs annually on 37.7 miles of closed public roads that twist and wind through towns and villages and open countryside, presenting enormous challenges to competitors who lap at average speeds as high as 135mph.
 There are over 200 turns to memorise and negotiate, ranging from tight hairpin-bends to the hair-raising curves of the Verandah section, that sweeps around a Snaefell mountainside slope.
 Top speeds reach 200 mph.
 Trees, dry-stone walls, telegraph poles, lamp-posts and the gable-ends of buildings are accepted for the hazards they are, and that's that.
 Delays to practice, qualifying and racing are not uncommon, due to heavy rain or mist on the course reducing visibility.

 British riders outnumber those from other countries.
-Leaders of the pack are Michael Dunlop, Ian Hutchinson and John McGuinness.
-But McGuinness was a non-runner at last year's TT, due to injuries – just as he was the year before – and Hutchinson, although racing, was nursing injury.
-So Michael Dunlop, shown here with his 2018-spec Tyco BMW, emerged as the clear favourite.
+Leaders of the pack over recent years have included Michael Dunlop, Ian Hutchinson and John McGuinness.
+But McGuinness and Hutchinson have had their riding careers interrupted through injury, so Michael Dunlop, pictured here in 2018 with his Tyco BMW, emerged as the dominant force.

-BMW-borne, airborne, Ian Hutchinson is captured at top at Ballaugh Bridge, en route to winning last year's Superbike TT race.
-A Honda rider last year, he could not live with the leaders in a diminished state of fitness following injury.
-It heralded a shake-up, as an on-form Dean Harrison took one win and Peter Hickman two.
+BMW-borne, airborne, Ian Hutchinson is captured at top at Ballaugh Bridge, en route to winning the 2017 Superbike TT race.
+The following year saw a shake-up, when an on-form Dean Harrison took one win and Peter Hickman two.
 Neither Brit had won a TT race before, and Hickman smashed the outright lap record into the bargain.